hsf-training/cpluspluscourse/README.md

 For the time being, we maintain both a raw `Makefile` and a `CMakeLists.txt`.

 The `make` command should work directly on any linux-like system.
 The `make solution` command should build the solution.
-- Do we require gmake ?
-- Do we require bash shell ?

 The `cmake` tool adds support for building on Windows.
 It is meant to be used in a `build` subdirectory:
 ```